Answers to The Top Tax Questions

 How can I reduce my taxes?

 Understandably, this is the question we always get the most.
 There are many ways to reduce one’s tax liability.
-While we can’t address all of them here, we thought we would provide a refresher on two tax credits, which could be relevant now or in the future.
-We also want to provide some tax strategies around charitable donations, given the number of charitably minded clients we have (we applaud you).
+While we can’t address all of them here, below is a refresher on two tax credits, which could be relevant now or in the future.
+We’ll also share some tax strategies around charitable donations that could help you while helping others.

 Tax credits – Two to consider if you haven’t already